6/23/17 - revised 1/22/18

-- Seeing a free Sultanate of Unguja, the other native peoples began to become restless and work toward their own independence.
-It took over a decade to accomplish this, but Kenya and Tanganyika were able to declare their independence in the early 1950s.
+- Seeing a free Sultanate of Zanzibar, the other native peoples began to become restless and work toward their own independence.
+It took over four decade to accomplish this, but Kenya, Mozambique and Tanganyika were able to declare their independence in the early 1990s.

-- In 1953 Kenya declared its independence as the Federated Kingdoms of Kenya.
-The Federation is comprised of the subkingdoms of Pwani, Mashariki, Kati, Bonde, Magharibi, and Nyanza and the Federal District of Nairobi.
+- In 1994, Kenya declared its independence as the Federated Kingdoms of Kenya.
+The Federation is comprised of the subkingdoms of Pwani, Kaskhazini and Magharibi.

 - These are the subnational kingdoms that comprise the Federation of Kenya.

 - The population figures are those of the 2015 census.

 | Kingdom (Ufalme)|